Last updated: 5th May 2021

 Sheiling training restaurant

-Our training restaurant remains closed in semester one.
+Our training restaurant remains closed.
 It is our intention to open the restaurant when it is safe to do so.
 Our Corrie Restaurant and SSF café are open as normal for staff and students.

 Information for applicants